-Special Topics for Fall 2015 and Spring 2016
+Special Topics for Summer 2016 and Fall 2016

 Please note: this page will be updated as information is confirmed.
 In case of a discrepancy between this page and InsideEC, the information on InsideEC will be deemed correct.

 - Additional information on these courses is available at https://inside.ecuad.ca

 - Most credit courses have prerequisites that are clearly outlined on the website.